tensorflow/tensorflow/tensorflow/contrib/slim/README.md

 neural networks typically think of models in terms of higher level concepts like "layers", "losses", "metrics", and "networks".
-A layer, such as a Convolutional Layer, a Fully Connected Layer or a BatchNorm Layer are more abstract than a single TensorFlow operation and typically involve several operations.
+A layer, such as a Convolutional Layer, a Fully Connected Layer or a BatchNorm Layer is more abstract than a single TensorFlow operation and typically involve several operations.
 Furthermore, a layer usually (but not always) has variables (tunable parameters) associated with it, unlike more primitive operations.
 For example, a Convolutional Layer in a neural network